safang99/event-planning-marathon-31/event-planning-with-objection.md

 Now that we have our categories, we want to add events under each category.

-Create a mimgration for an "events" table.
+Create a migration for an "events" table.
 Events should have a required string of "name" and an optional string of "description". **Consider what else you need to add in order to associate events with a particular category!**

 Your `Event` model has been provided to you, so once your migration has been created and migrated, you can run `yarn run db:seed` from your `server` directory to seed some categories and events into your database.